anuragpras/portfolio/README.md

 # Anurag Prasad Portfolio

-This repository contains Anurag Prasad's portfolio built using Streamlit, showcasing projects and contact information.
+This repository features a portfolio created with Streamlit, highlighting projects and contact details.

 ## Installation